SAP-samples/teched2022-DA264/exercises/ex1/README.md

 27. Click 'Apply Enrichment'.
 <br>![](/exercises/ex1/images/Ex01_Part04_27.png)

-28. The main self-service data preparation room now shows the enriched dataset.
+28. You are now back on the main self-service data preparation, where you can see enriched (merged) dataset.
 <br>![](/exercises/ex1/images/Ex01_Part04_28.png)

-The enriched dataset now contains null records for the field 'DRUG_NAME_0' for the records in the claim dataset which the drug name did not exists in our reference.
+The enriched dataset now contains null values for the field 'DRUG_NAME_0' for the records in the PHARMA_CLAIMS dataset which the drug name did not exists in our reference.

 There are potential multiple reasons for that.
-Some might be spelling mistakes of drug names, some other might be drugs that are not taken into account by the insurance company, some could be that the drug name in our claim was null.
+Some reasons might be spelling mistakes of drug names or drugs that are not taken into account by the insurance company or the drug name in our claim was null.

 You can now use this enriched dataset to isolate the data quality issues to further understand the data.